rehema-HM/solar-tracker/README.md

 # solar-tracker
-An illeligent Solar tracking system based on ANN
+An intelligent Solar tracking system based on ANN